MacaPecha/devsite-docs/guides/in-person-payments/qr-code/stores-pos.en.md

 ## Introduction

-**Stores** and **Points of Sale** are the concepts you’ll use on Mercado Pago to manage your business and keep track of your accounts.
+**Stores** and **Points of Sale** are the concepts you’ll use on Mercado Libre to manage your business and keep track of your accounts.
 You can have several POS in one Store.

 ![Cajas y Sucursales](/images/mobile/stores_pos.en.png)